No prerequisites are required

 Other articles and iconographic material will be provided during the course.

-Face to face lessons with power point, seminars.
+Lessons on Microsoft Teams with power point, seminars.

 Readiness to offer individual assistance also in a foreign language to incoming students: French